sairis-ai/help-center/docs/Administration/AI-Management/Knowledge-Bases/knowledge-base.md

 - Admin
 - Content
 - Manager

-This dialog appears when:
-- Creating a new knowledge base by clicking "Add KB" in the Knowledge Base List View
-- Editing an existing knowledge base by clicking its name or the edit button
+-
+To access this dialog:
+1. Navigate to the AI section in the main menu
+2. Select "Knowledge Bases" from the dropdown
+3. Click "Create New" button or select "Edit" on an existing KB
+4. The dialog opens as an overlay or dedicated page

 ## Knowledge Base Dialog Overview